martibosch/urban-footprinter/README.md

             Code or codes of the LULC classes that must be considered urban.
 Not needed if `raster` is already a boolean array of urban/non-urban LULC classes.
-        largest_patch_only : boolean, default True
+        num_patches : int, default 1
-            Whether the returned urban/non-urban mask should feature only the largest urban patch.
-        buffer_dist : numeric, optional
+            The number of urban patches that should be featured in the returned urban/non-urban mask.
+If `None` or a value lower than one is provided, the returned urban/non-urban mask will featuer all the urban patches. buffer_dist : numeric, optional
             Distance to be buffered around the urban/non-urban mask.
 If no value is provided, no buffer is applied.
         res : numeric, optional
             Resolution of the `raster` (assumes square pixels).
 Ignored if `raster` is a path to a geotiff.

         Returns
         -------
         urban_mask : ndarray